UW Health recently identified and investigated a security incident regarding select patients’ information.Learn more

 Surgeries we offer include:

 This is a minimally invasive surgery.
-It involves using a small fiber optic probe to deliver heat to the part of your brain causing your seizures.
+It involves using a small fiber optic probe to deliver heat to the part of the brain causing your seizures.
 It’s done with MRI guidance.

-Removes lesions on your brain causing your seizures.
-An MRI identifies the lesions.
+Removes lesions of the brain causing seizures.
+An MRI identifies the lesions and assures that they can be removed safely.

-DBS may be an option if medication isn’t working for you and other types of surgery aren’t the right treatment for your particular case .
+DBS may be an option if medication isn’t working for you and other types of surgery aren’t the right treatment for your case.
 It involves placing electrodes in specific areas of your brain.
 Electrical signals from the electrodes will interfere with the brain signals causing your seizures.
+In many patients, this improves seizure control.

 This treatment involves implanting a device somewhat like a pacemaker under your skin.
 It stimulates the nerve that helps your brain communicate with your major organs.
 This may help reduce the number of seizures you have.